ahalansari/ahalansari/README.md

 - 👋 Hi, I’m Ahmad
 - 👀 I’m interested in statistics, data science, database management, AI in healthcare, and full-stack web development
-- 🌱 I’m currently learning django and advanced concepts
+- 🌱 I’m currently learning react and react native
-- 💞️ I’m looking to collaborate on r / python projects
+- 💞️ I’m looking to collaborate on r / python / javascript projects
 - 📫 How to reach me ahmed2k2a@hotmail.com

 <!---